The Ultimate Guide to Glass Types: Choosing Performance, Safety & Style

 📌 The 2026 Glazing Snapshot

-• Energy First: “Low-E” coatings are no longer optional—they are essential for meeting strict new U-Value targets.
+• 🌡️ Energy First: High-performance “Low-E” thermal coatings are no longer optional—they are legally essential for meeting strict new Building Regulation U-Value targets.

-• Safety Rules: Any glass below 800mm from the floor (doors/low windows) must be Toughened or Laminated by law (Regulation N).
+• 🛡️ Safety Rules: Any glass situated below 800mm from the floor (including all doors and low windows) must be Toughened or Laminated Safety Glass by law.

-• Hampshire Context: In hard-water areas like Andover, “Self-Cleaning” glass is a game changer for conservatory roofs.
+• Hampshire Context: In hard-water areas like Andover and Winchester, true “Self-Cleaning” glass is a game changer for eliminating water spots on conservatory roofs.

-• Noise Control: Acoustic glass is essential for homes near the A303 or M3 corridors.
+• 🔇 Noise Control: Specialist Acoustic Laminated glass is the single most effective upgrade for homes located near the busy A303, M3, or local railway lines.

-Gone are the days when glass was just a fragile, clear material to fill a hole in the wall.
-As we head into 2026, modern glazing is a high-tech component integral to the comfort, security, and energy efficiency of your home.
+Gone are the days when glass was just a fragile, clear material used simply to fill a hole in the wall.
+As we head further into 2026, modern glazing is a highly engineered, high-tech component that is absolutely integral to the comfort, security, and energy efficiency of your home.

-But with options ranging from invisible thermal coatings to acoustic laminates, how do you choose?
-This hub page is your definitive guide to the glass types used in KJM installations across Hampshire, Wiltshire, and Dorset.
+But with options ranging from invisible thermal coatings to acoustic laminates and obscure privacy patterns, how do you choose what is right for your specific project?
+This hub page is your definitive, overarching guide to the glass types used in all KJM installations across Hampshire, Wiltshire, and Berkshire.

 1. Energy: Low-E & Solar Control

 Managing the climate inside your home is the primary job of modern windows.
-In 2026, with energy prices still a major concern, the coating on your glass matters more than the frame.
-We focus on two key metrics: U-Value (Keeping heat in) and G-Value (Letting solar heat in).
+In 2026, with energy prices still a major household concern, the invisible metallic coating on your glass matters just as much as the frame material.
+When specifying glass, we focus on two key metrics: U-Value (Keeping your central heating in) and G-Value (Controlling how much solar heat enters).

 Low-E (Winter Warmth)

 Essential for every window.
-Low-Emissivity (Low-E) glass has a microscopic coating that reflects heat back into the room (like a thermal blanket) while letting light in.
+Low-Emissivity (Low-E) glass features a microscopic, transparent coating that actively reflects radiant heat back into the room (like a thermal blanket) while still letting natural light in.

-Standard on all KJM installations to meet Building Regs Part L.
+This technology is standard on all KJM installations to ensure compliance with Building Regulations Part L.

 Read the Low-E Guide